GCSE calculator: options, features and best models in 2025

 To make the most of the tools available to them and take full advantage of the time available in their GCSE maths exam papers, students need to be sure they’re ready to use their calculator.

 That means setting aside as much time as possible to familiarise themselves with their device, so common functions and processes become second nature and can be executed quickly in the exam.
-Practising with past papers is a good way of getting students accustomed to using their calculators to tackle exam questions.
+Practicing with past papers is a good way of getting students accustomed to using their calculators to tackle exam questions.

 It’s also important for candidates to check whether their calculator has an exam mode and to activate this in advance so they’re fully prepared on the day.